alexmchale/turbosh/README.markdown

 ### Changes ###

+v1.4

+* Turbosh is now an iPad/iPhone hybrid app!
+* Support for fast app switching (iOS4 only).
+* The synchronizer will now run one time when the app is put in the background (iOS4 only).
+* Tasks should now launch faster, even if the synchronizer is running.

 v1.3

 * Feature: There is now a gear in the file viewer to change the font size.
 Five sizes are available.